Parents Newsletter, Fall 2013

 The Office of Parent Relations is looking for parent volunteers to support a variety of activities both on-campus and off-campus.
 Are you interested in welcoming new parents to the Pomona community?
 Answering questions from prospective parents?
 Do you speak a language other than English?
 If so, please fill out our volunteer information form and let us know how you’d like to help.

-President Oxtoby, Vice President and Dean of the College, Dr. Janice Hudgings, and Darrell Jones III, president of the Associated Students of Pomona College, welcomed the Class of 2017 at our campus Convocation on September 3.
+President Oxtoby, Seeley W. Mudd Professor of Physics, Dr. Janice Hudgings, and Darrell Jones III, president of the Associated Students of Pomona College, welcomed the Class of 2017 at our campus Convocation on September 3.
 If you'd like to read the remarks, please click here.

 Health and Wellness Resources for Students